Clubs & Activities

 Student Council is the student-run, governing body of our school!
 As part of student council, you will be able to organize school-wide events, such as Red Ribbon Week, Socials, Spirit Weeks, Holiday Card Collections, and the 8th Grade Formal.
-For the 2016-2017 school year, our goal is to coordinate at least one event each month.
-If you are interested in joining Student Council, please pick up an application form outside of Room 222 when we return to school on August 29th!
-Thanks, and have a wonderful summer!
+Our goal is to coordinate at least one event each month.
+If you are interested in joining Student Council, please pick up an application form outside of Room 220 when we return.
+Thanks

 Student Council will meet most Wednesdays throughout the school year.
 Please make sure you have a ride home by 3:25 or you must take the 3:30 bus!